 - 1. The last day of the month following the date in which the Dependent ceases to be an Eligible Dependent as defined by the Plan. - 2.
-The last day of the month in which the Subscriber's coverage terminates, or the Employee has a reduction in work hours and are no longer eligible for benefits. - 3.
+The last day of the month in which the Subscriber's coverage terminates, or the Employee has a reduction in work hours and is no longer eligible for benefits. - 3.
 The last day of the month for which the Subscriber fails to make timely monthly premium payment contributions for Dependent coverage required under the Plan. - 4.
 The day the Plan is terminated by the Montana Board of Regents and benefits coverage is no longer offered. - 5.
 The last day of the month following the date the Employer terminates the Dependent's coverage. - 6.
-The last day of the month following the date on which the Subscriber or Dependent dies. - 7.
-The last day of the month after the Dependent enters active duty (defined as more than thirty (30) days of full-time service) with the Armed Forces of any country. - 8.
+The last day of the month following the date on which the Subscriber or Dependent dies.

+- 7. The last day of the month after the Dependent enters active duty (defined as more than thirty (30) days of full-time service) with the Armed Forces of any country. - 8.
 The day in which an Employee terminates employment, or they have a reduction in work hours and are no longer eligible for benefits, the day in which the Subscriber ceases to be eligible for coverage, or the day the Employee or Dependent dies for Supplemental Life and Supplemental AD&D Plans. - 9.
 The last day of the month following the receipt of the request for Special Enrollment for a Dependent who experiences a Qualifying Event that qualifies for a Special Enrollment period.
 Benefits disenrollment must be completed within the sixty-three (63) day Special Enrollment period, including submission of proof of new eligibility for other health insurance coverage.

-(Refer to Section 1 - Eligibility, provision E. - Enrollment and Responsibility For Removing Ineligible Dependents.)
+$(Refer\ to\ Section\ 1-Eligibility,\ provision\ E.-Enrollment\ and\ Responsibility\ For\ Removing\ Ineligible\ Dependents.)$